-Accumulation Shares (NC) and Income Shares (NC)
+Accumulation Shares (NC)

-Accumulation Shares (NC) and Income Shares (NC) are available only to investors who in the Manager's reasonable opinion satisfy either of the following criteria:
+The Accumulation Shares (NC) are available only to investors who in the Manager's reasonable opinion satisfy either of the following criteria:

-- 1. invest with us directly; or - invest through an Adviser who has terms of business or arrangements with the Manager or an affiliate of the Manager as to the terms on which they or their clients may invest in the Company, and to whom we do not pay commission in respect of the Shares.
+- 1 invest with us directly; or - 2 invest through an Adviser who has terms of business or arrangements with the Manager or an affiliate of the Manager as to the terms on which they or their clients may invest in the Company, and to whom we do not pay commission in respect of the Shares.

-Y Accumulation Shares and Y Income Shares
+Y Accumulation Shares

-Y Accumulation Shares and Y Income Shares are only available to an investor who meets the minimum investment levels set out in Appendix 5 and who in the Manager's reasonable opinion satisfies the following criteria:
+Y Accumulation Shares are only available to investors who meet the minimum investment levels as set out in Appendix 1 and who in the Manager's reasonable opinion satisfy the following criteria:

-- 1. it (or its nominee) is a firm which has a written agreement in place with the Manager or an affiliate of the Manager, such as a platform, distribution, fund link, investment or similar agreement; and - 2. the written agreement referred to in 1. above enables the firm (or its nominee) to invest in Y Accumulation Shares and Y Income Shares and requires that the firm (or its nominee) is or will be the registered holder of such Shares.
+- 1 it (or its nominee) is a firm which has a written agreement in place with the Manager or an affiliate of the Manager, such as a platform, distribution, fund link, investment or similar agreement; and - 2 the written agreement referred to in 1. above enables the firm (or its nominee) to invest in Y Accumulation Shares and requires that the firm (or its nominee) is or will be the registered holder of such Shares.

-Z Accumulation Shares and Z Income Shares
+Z Accumulation Shares

-Z Accumulation Shares and Z Income Shares are only available to an investor who meets the minimum investment levels set out in Appendix 5 and who in the Manager's reasonable opinion satisfies the following criteria:
+Z Accumulation Shares are only available to investors who meet the minimum investment levels as set out in Appendix 1 and who in the Manager's reasonable opinion satisfy the following criteria:

-- 1. it (or its nominee) is a firm which has an agreement in place with the Manager or an affiliate of the Manager, such as a platform, distribution, fund link, investment or similar agreement; and - 2. the agreement referred to in 1. above enables the firm (or its nominee) to invest in Z Accumulation Shares and Z Income Shares and requires that the firm (or its nominee) is or will be the registered holder of such Shares.
+- 1 it (or its nominee) is a firm which has an agreement in place with the Manager or an affiliate of the Manager, such as a platform, distribution, fund link, investment or similar agreement; and - 2 the agreement referred to in 1. above enables the firm (or its nominee) to invest in Z Accumulation Shares and requires that the firm (or its nominee) is or will be the registered holder of such Shares.

-09 Buying, selling and switching of Shares
+09 Buying, selling and switching Shares

 The dealing office of the Manager is open on each Dealing Day from 8.30am to 6.00pm to receive requests for the buying, selling and switching of Shares in the Company, which will be effected at prices determined at the next Valuation Point following receipt of such request.
-Where the next Valuation Point is on a non-Dealing Day, the request will be effected at priced determined at the Valuation Point on the next Dealing Day.
+Where the next Valuation Point is on a non-Dealing Day, the request will be effected at prices determined at the Valuation Point on the next Dealing Day.